kitconcept/volto-light-theme/docs/how-to-guides/visual-regression-tests.md

 To do this, follow these steps:

 1. Go to the [GitHub Actions](https://github.com/kitconcept/volto-light-theme/actions) tab in the VLT repository.
-2. Use the workflow `Update VRT Screenshots` or `Update VRT Screenshots Storybook` depending on which screenshots you want to update.
+2. Use the workflow {guilabel}`Update VRT Screenshots` or {guilabel}`Update VRT Screenshots Storybook` depending on which screenshots you want to update.
+   You might need to click {guilabel}`Show more workflows...` to reveal these options.
 3. Click on the {guilabel}`Run workflow` dropdown and select the {guilabel}`main` branch.
 4. Click the green {guilabel}`Run workflow` button.